Connie Gaussoin: Awards

 In 2005, Gaussoin was recognized with the City of Santa Fe's Mayor Award for Arts Education and later was recognized by The Santa Fe New Mexican as one of “10 Who Make a Difference.”
 In 2006, Gaussoin received the Rollin and Mary Ella King Native Artist Fellowship from The Indian Arts Research Center at the School for Advanced Research.
 In 2008, she was named a Living Treasure by the Museum of Indian Arts and Culture in Santa Fe.

 Personal life and legacy

-Connie Tsosie married Jerry Gaussoin and together the couple share four children.
-Tsosie Gaussoin passed her knowledge and expertise in jewelry-making to sons Jerry Jr., David, Wayne Nez, and daughter Tazbah Gaussoin who have all gone on to become artists.
+Connie Tsosie married Jerry Gaussoin, and together the couple has four children.
+Tsosie Gaussoin passed her knowledge and expertise in jewelry-making to her sons Jerry Jr., David, Wayne Nez, and daughter Tazbah Gaussoin, all of whom have become artists.
 Today, her descendants are prominent Native American jewelry and lapidary artists in their own right.